-Cotton fabric has been used for samue for a long time and is the most standard fabric.
-We carry a wide variety of 100% cotton fabrics, from lightweight materials for summer to thicker ones for winter.
+Cotton fabric has been used for samue for a long time, and is the most common fabric.
+We carry a wide variety of 100% cotton fabrics, from lightweight options for summer to thicker ones for winter.

 The charm of cotton is its softness and comfort.
 The gentle feel of natural material makes it comfortable for everyday wear and sleepwear.
 Some fabrics are woven by combining different colored threads.
-This gives the fabrics a deeper coloring and detailing that you won't tire of.
+This gives the fabrics a deeper coloring and detailing that will always look beautiful and interesting.

 Sashiko-Ori (Stitch Weave)

 Among cotton fabrics, Sashiko-ori (stitch weaving) is one of the most distinctive.
 This traditional Japanese handicraft originated to strengthen garments and improve heat retention during winter.
 Patterns were incorporated, expressing wishes for a good harvest and to protect against evil spirits.